 Adverse reactions in opioid dependence pivotal trial1

 Treatment-emergent adverse reactions (occurring in ≥2% of patients and more frequently in the VIVITROL group than the placebo group) in the pivotal trial for opioid dependence

 VIVITROL 380 mg with

 |Injection site pain||5%||1%|

-Please see complete list of adverse events in the VIVITROL Prescribing Information.
+Please see the complete list of adverse reactions in the VIVITROL Prescribing Information.

 Discontinuation rates due to adverse events1

 Opioid dependence pivotal trial

 VIVITROL is not right for everyone.
 There are significant risks from VIVITROL treatment, including risk of opioid overdose, injection site reactions, and sudden opioid withdrawal.
 Strongly consider prescribing naloxone for the emergency treatment of opioid overdose.
 See Important Safety Information below.
 See Prescribing Information.
 Review Medication Guide with your patients.

 Request a visit from a VIVITROL representative to learn more about how VIVITROL may help your appropriate patients with opioid dependence or alcohol dependence.REQUEST A REPRESENTATIVE